AndersDeath/diary2/README.md

 # 21 August 2022 - Sunday - Saint-Petersburg

 I met Artyom Sagaida today.
 He is a front-end chapter lead in drsmile and back then he was my teamlead.
 He is a very professianal.
 We talked a bit about us and about job. honestly It was somthing like real getting to know.
-We were in British backery which is on Mayakovskaya metro station in the Saint-Petersburg city center.
+We were in British backery which is on Mayakovskaya metro station in the Saint-Petersburg city center. i am glad to see him.
+I hope we will meet each other in reallity in the future.
+Anywas I also sorted out the suitcases after our trip.